edgewall/trac/doc/index.rst

 :Release: |release|
 :Date: |today|

-*This is work in progress, not every part of the API is even mentioned, but what you'll find here should be accurate, otherwise it's a bug and you're welcome to open a ticket.*
+*This is work in progress.
+The API is not yet fully covered, but what you'll find here should be accurate, otherwise it's a bug and you're welcome to open a ticket for reporting the problem.*

 Content
 =======